 Auro Chocolate is a proudly Filipino bean-to-bar chocolate company that practices sustainability and peer-to-peer entrepreneurship with farmers from Davao City in the Mindanao region of the Philippines.
 The cocoa beans used in Auro’s chocolate is directly from local Davao farming communities which Auro purchases in higher value to inspire quality and to provide farmers the chance to make a better life for themselves and their families.

 The huge agricultural drift between landowners and farmers has been a constant issue in the Philippines for decades now.
 Thus, the below minimum wages that Filipino farmers make on the daily, isn’t enough to provide for their families and to continue sustaining the lands wherein we get our food.
 Auro Chocolate stays business-centric but pro-sustainability with Filipino farmers as the company’s main partners in creating premium and taste-made chocolate that is recognized worldwide.

 The company was founded by Mark Ocampo and Kelly Go who made sure to elevate the brand and quality of the chocolate has not only established a Filipino favorite.
 They’ve also empowered farmers through superb sustainable partnerships, and better quality for a better price than most high-quality chocolate bars.

-Auro Chocolate may be new to the local chocolate scene, but the last four years has challenged Filipinos to support local products while ensuring they get quality products in pursuit of supporting the hardest working sector in the country; agriculture and farming.
-Auro is a brand that sticks and leaves quite the impression after just a bite of their chocolate goodness; every bite leaves a taste of home in every Filipino’s taste buds.
+Auro Chocolate may be new to the average “Chocnut” eater, but in the last four years, it has challenged Filipinos to support local products while ensuring they get quality products in pursuit of supporting the hardest working sector in the country; agriculture and farming.
+Auro is a brand that sticks, and leaves quite the impression after just a bite of their chocolate goodness; every bite leaves a taste of home in every-Juan’s tastebuds.